► Shock: Pug’s 3008 bestseller is also a looker

 What engines can I have?

-Mechanically, nothing’s really changed, so Peugeot’s offering the same engine options as the outgoing 3008.
-That means you can have a 1.2-litre petrol with 128bhp, a 1.6-litre petrol with 178bhp, or a 1.5-litre diesel with 128bhp.
-Most of these use PSA’s smooth eight-speed automatic, though you can get a six-speed manual with entry-level cars.
+The engine lineup is pretty easy to understand.
+First up is a 1.2-litre petrol with 128bhp, then there’s a 1.5-litre diesel with 128bhp.
+Most use PSA’s smooth eight-speed automatic, though you can get a six-speed manual with entry-level cars.

-It’s a little bit of an indulgence, with a starting price the wrong side of £40,000 – but a sub-six second 0-62mph sprint, up to 40 miles of range from a fully charged battery, and theoretically super-low running costs.
+The Hybrid4 is a bit of an indulgence, with a starting price the wrong side of £40,000 – but a sub-six second 0-62mph sprint, up to 40 miles of range from a fully charged battery, and theoretically super-low running costs.
 It slips into the six per cent company car tax band, too.

 Charge up overnight and stick to short journeys and you may never need to trouble the petrol engine.
 Even with a discharged battery, though, we saw a combined figure of around 50mpg on longer trips.
 You can set the system to save charge for later, or even to use the engine to charge up the battery by itself – at the expensive of fuel economy.